• Home

 • Ensure to devote at least 1.5-2 hours to each subject daily to score good marks in the exam.

-• If you are studying for 8 hours a day, allot at least 1-1.5 hours for solving the previous year's Question Papers for NATA.
+• If you are studying for 8 hours a day, allot 1-1.5 hours to solve the previous year's question papers for NATA.

 • Also, make sure to give time for revision at the end of the day.